 [In the spring and summer of 1992, the North American Mennonite community was shaken with revelations of allegations of sexual misconduct levied at one of the Mennonite world’s most prominent theologians, John Howard Yoder.
 At this time, Yoder was a professor at Notre Dame University in South Bend, Indiana.
 In June 1992, Yoder’s ministerial credentials were suspended by the Indiana-Michigan Conference.
-After a process of about four years, Yoder’s credentials were reinstated.
+After a process of about four years, Yoder was re-affirmed as a Mennonite teacher but by mutual agreement his credentials were not reinstated.
 In the Fall of 1997, just months before his death at the age of 70, Yoder taught a course at Associated Mennonite Biblical Seminary.
 A few weeks after the news broke about Yoder’s suspended credentials, a five-part series of investigative articles about the allegations of Yoder’s sexual misconduct were published in Yoder’s hometown newspaper, The Elkhart Truth.
 An index of the articles is here.]

 Theologian cited in sex inquiry

 The Elkhart Truth – Monday June 29, 1992 – Tom Price

 ELKHART – The ministerial credentials of John Howard Yoder, regarded as one of this century’s leading theologians and ethicists were suspended Saturday by a regional Mennonite Church commission over allegations of sexual misconduct